|Date of incident:||18 March 2016|

 |Location:||Jayyus, West Bank|

-On 18 March 2016, a 13-year-old boy from Jayyus is detained by Israeli soldiers at 1:00 p.m. by the Wall and accused of throwing stones.
-He is released without charge 8 hours later.
+On 18 March 2016, a 13-year-old minor from Jayyus was detained by Israeli soldiers at 1:00 p.m. by the Wall and accused of throwing stones.
+He reports ill treatment and being denied his basic legal rights under Israeli military law.
+He reports being released without charge 8 hours after being detained.

-I was playing with some friends near the fish ponds by the Wall.
+I was playing with some friends near fish ponds by the Wall.
 It was around 1:00 p.m.
-Suddenly a group of four Israeli soldiers arrived on the scene.
+Suddenly four Israeli soldiers arrived on the scene.
 My friends and I started to run away because we were scared.
-I ran into one of the nearby houses but the owner of the house asked me to leave because he didn’t want the soldiers to enter his house.
+I ran into one of the nearby houses but the owner of the house asked me to leave because he didn’t want the soldiers to enter his home.
 As soon as I let the house me and another boy were detained.

 One of the soldiers asked to see my hands and when he saw they were dirty he accused me of throwing stones.
 My hands were dirty from the floor of the jeep and I denied I had been throwing stones.